Understanding Credit Bureaus: What Every Student Should Know

 Can checking my own credit report lower my score?

-No, checking your own credit report is called a “soft inquiry” and has no negative effect on your score.
+No. Checking your own report is a soft inquiry and has no negative effect on your CIBIL or other bureau score.

 What if I find a mistake on my credit report?